 OBTAINING AN ABSENTEE BALLOT

 Military and overseas voting: Military and overseas voters are welcome to use the regular registration and early voting by mail process available to all voters away from their home county on Election Day.
-However, there are also special provisions for military and overseas voters.
+However, there are also special provisions for you.

-Emergency Voting: If you experience a death in your family on or after the third day before an election - and you can no longer vote in person - you can request an emergency absentee ballot.
-Complete the Texas Emergency Absentee Ballot Application and hand-deliver it to your early voting clerk on or after the 3rd day before election day and before 5pm the day before the election.
+Emergency Voting: If you experience a death in your family on or after the day before the last day of the period for early voting by personal appearance, you can request an emergency absentee ballot.
+Complete the Application for Emergency Ballot Due to Death in Family and hand-deliver it to your early voting clerk.

 SUBMITTING AN ABSENTEE BALLOT